tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 Fedora Kinoite is a special kind of distribution because it's a "immutable Linux distribution", meaning the operating system, is read-only at its core.
 This means you can't modify the OS, like the file system, directories, applications, or configuration.

 I know what you're probably thinking, "that sounds really limiting!" well, it's not!
 All your files are in a "home" directory.
 This is separate from the OS, and where all of your files, settings, and local configurations stay.
 The applications you install are also sandboxed within your home directory!
 It's stupidly reliable and secure.
 And, if anything goes wrong, you can simply rollback to the previous version before you updated.
-As immutable distributions use "snapshots" which you can rollback too at anytime.
+Because, immutable distributions use "snapshots" which you can rollback too at anytime.

 Personally I think it is one of the coolest and most fascinating pieces of Linux technology!
 But, I want to keep this guide simple.
 So if you want to dig a little deeper into how immutable distributions work, you can read [this amazing article here](https://www.zdnet.com/article/what-is-immutable-linux-heres-why-youd-run-an-immutable-linux-distro/).

 ## Best for Your Grandma

 ![](https://www.linuxmint.com/pictures/screenshots/faye/cinnamon.png)
 Linux Mint Debian Edition is for the regular user who do simple tasks and just want their computer to work.
-My grandma (80) loves this OS!
+My grandma loves this OS!

 * Stable, Secure, Tested
 * Long Term Support OS
 * User Experience is Priority
 * Easy Installation for Nvidia Drivers
+* Stupidly Simple

 Pro tip; You should setup [Timeshift](https://itsfoss.com/backup-restore-linux-timeshift/), which is preinstalled by default.
 Timeshift is like Windows restore points.
 It's best to just select "Weekly" and nothing else for snapshot levels.

 A "regular user" in my book is someone who just wants to do simple web browsing, listen to music, edit documents, print stuff, and maybe some video conferencing.
 Someone who doesn't really care about "having the latest and greatest".
 Someone who doesn't want anything fancy, just for their machine to work.

-If you fit into that category, the safest option will always be [Linux Mint Debian Edition](https://www.linuxmint.com/download_lmde.php).
+If you fit into that category, the best option will always be [Linux Mint Debian Edition](https://www.linuxmint.com/download_lmde.php).

 It's one of the easiest to use and most stable distributions out there.
 It uses tested, tried and true Linux technologies.
-Linux Mint has always focused on putting the user experience first when it comes to their desktop and their applications with their user interface
+Linux Mint has always focused on putting the user experience first when it comes to their desktop and their applications with its desktop environment.

 ## Best for Your Gaming Rig

 ![](https://bazzite.gg/wp-content/uploads/2024/02/kde.webp)
-Bazzite is the distribution you *want* if you're primary use case is gaming.
+Bazzite is the distribution you *want* if your primary use case is gaming.
 Built on-top of Fedora Kinoite.

 * Games Just Work
 * Stable, Secure, Modern